 Before using the sugar and salt scrub cubes make sure that you are not allergic to any of the ingredients.
 Don’t use on broken or over sensitive skin.
 If you are pregnant, nursing or taking medication consult your health practitioner first.

 Moisten the skin with warm water and apply the scrub in circular motions.
 I like to insist in drier parts of the body like elbows, knees and feet.

 Since I’m lazy applying body lotion I like to use the scrub after I shower and just rinse it with warm water.
 The skin is left hydrated due to the oils in the scrub, so I don’t need to use a body lotion.

 For the Face

-Moisten your face with war water and apply the scrub using mild motions.
-Be very gentle with the face as the skin is more sensitive and being harsh can irritate the skin.
+Moisten your face with warm water and apply the scrub using mild motions.
+Be very gentle with the face as the skin is more sensitive and being harsh could irritate the skin.
+Don’t use on the face if your skin is sensitive.
 Remove using warm water.